CubicCommunity/WebLPS/data/README.md

 # Avalanche Data
-The data for official Avalanche levels and profiles on Geometry Dash.
-Developers may use the API in the AvalancheIndex mod to easily access data from here.
+The data for official Avalanche levels and profiles on Geometry Dash - intended for Cubic staff and Avalanche members.
+Developers may use the API in the [AvalancheIndex mod](https://www.github.com/CubicCommunity/AvalancheIndex/) to easily access data from here.

 ## Profiles
 Geometry Dash accounts that are proven to belong to an Avalanche member.